11011110/blog/_posts/2021-08-05-predicting-weighted-ranks.md

 {: style="text-align:center"}
 ![Ranking with five climbs to go in the 2021 Olympic women's sport climbing qualifying event]({{site.baseurl}}/assets/2021/rank-product/2.jpg){: width="80%" }

 At this stage of the qualifications, five competitors are left to climb.
-NBC predicted that Seo, Raboutou, and Pilz had already qualified, and my implementation agrees for Seo and Raboutou (both can finish at worst 8th) but it was incorrect for Pilz, who could drop to 9th if Miroslaw miraculously finished 2nd and Garnbret 3rd.
+NBC predicted that Seo, Raboutou, and Pilz had already qualified, and my implementation agrees for Seo and Raboutou (both can finish at worst 8th) but it was incorrect for Pilz, who could drop to 9th if Mirosław miraculously finished 2nd and Garnbret 3rd.
 More surprising to me, Garnbret was still not an automatic qualifier: if she finished 20th, enough other competitors could better her score to put her into 9th place.

 {: style="text-align:center"}
 ![Ranking with three climbs to go in the 2021 Olympic women's sport climbing qualifying event]({{site.baseurl}}/assets/2021/rank-product/3.jpg){: width="80%" }